 Investing in self care (whether with a coach, therapist, or taking the time to work on yourself) is not a frivolous self-indulgence or a waste of time.
 Remember your thoughts create your reality.
 What you think about you bring about.
 So if you’re not managing your thoughts and emotions effectively you’ll begin to experience self-doubt, guilt, fear, and anxiety.
 The imposter syndrome will creep up and your inner mean girl will run unchecked shaming you into believing if you just do more, achieve more, or looked younger or slimmer you could have peace of mind and happiness.

-Protecting your time and managing your mental and emotional health will actually support you in achieving your goals, dreams and desires in life and business.
-You’ll be better equipped to hear and know the truth of what you want and to make thoughtful and mindful decisions in your life.
+Protecting your time will help manage your mental and emotional health.
+This will support you in achieving your goals in life and business.
+You’ll have greater clarity and make more thoughtful and mindful decisions in your life.
 You’ll not only be a better version of yourself, you’ll be of service to others.

 These words are a love letter to all women (myself included).
-As a social scientist and scholar, my work has always centered around the mental, emotional, and physical well being of women.
-While we live in a society that loves the idea of “one size fits all” when it comes to the power, strength and resiliency of women, nothing could be further from the truth.
+As a social scientist my work has always centered around the mental, emotional, and physical well being of women.
+While we live in a society that loves the idea of “one size fits all”.
+But when it comes to the resiliency of women, nothing could be further from the truth.
 We have to reject these concepts of “working our fingers to the bone” and wearing poor sleep and eating habits as a badge of honor.
-We have to learn to define success on our own terms grounded in a strong knowledge and appreciation of self, as well as our passion and purpose in life.
-When we quite the external demands and outside voices and seek our own truth from within, we’re engaging in the highest forms of self care.
+We have to learn to define success on our own terms.
+Grounding it in an appreciation of self and life purpose.
+We must limit external demands to engage in the highest forms of self care.

 If you’re struggling with finding your true north and engaging in true acts of self care, let’s talk about the ways I can support you in this.
 Schedule a call me with me and begin your self care revolution.